Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 - Interest on compensation under the Motor Vehicles Act, 1988 is fully tax-exempt

-- No TDS shall apply on such interest
+- No TDS shall apply on such interest income

 Compulsory Land Acquisition

-Compensation received for compulsory acquisition of land under the Land Acquisition Act, 2013, for acquisitions on or after 1 April 2026, is fully exempt from income tax.
+Compensation received for compulsory acquisition of land under the Land Acquisition Act, 2013, for acquisitions made on or after 1 April 2026, is fully exempt from income tax.

 2. Buy-Back of Shares – Shift to Capital Gains Regime

-| Type | Promoter – Domestic Co. | Promoter – Other | Non-Promoter |
+| Type | Promoter – Domestic Co. | Promoter – Others | Non-Promoter |

 |---|---|---|---|